 Article 18: Charitable organizations shall inform beneficiaries of information such their funding standards, work processes, and work regulations.

-Article 19: When charitable organizations make a public announcement about the registration, approval, filing by a relevant organ, their information shall be the same as that from the relevant organ.
+Article 19: When charitable organizations make a public announcement about registrations, approvals, or filings by a relevant organ, their information shall be the same as that from the relevant organ.

-Information published by charitable organizations shall be consistent with each other.
+Information releases by charitable organizations shall be mutually consistent

 Information published by charitable organizations in other channels shall be consistent with the information it published on the unified information platform.